total-typescript/total-typescript-book/book-content/book.md

 };
 ```

-When checking the type of this function, TypeScript will infer that it returns `void`, indicating that it essentially returns nothing.
+When hovering this function, TypeScript will infer that it returns `void`, indicating that it essentially returns nothing.

 ```typescript
 // hovering over `getNever` shows: